 Bath is well-placed for both rail and car travel: J18 of the M4 is nearby, and Bath Spa station is a 15-minute walk from our offices.
 Bristol Airport is 45 minutes by car.
 From Bath Spa railway station, you can reach Bristol in 15 minutes and London in 90.

-The London office is located in Hammersmith, with excellent connections to the centre of the city and Paddington train station.
+The London office is located in Westminster, with excellent connections to the centre of the city and close to Victoria train station and Buckingham Palace.
 From July 2020, we will also have an office in Manchester.